Arch-Network/arch-node/README.md

 - **Bandwidth**: Internet connection with at least 3 megabytes per second upload and download speed is advisable.
 This increased bandwidth supports the data transmission requirements of both nodes, especially important when the network traffic is high.

 By adhering to these enhanced specifications, users can ensure that both their Bitcoin and Arch Nodes operate effectively, contributing to the stability and security of both networks.

+### Hardware Requirements for Running an Arch Node

+To ensure optimal performance of an Arch Node the following hardware specifications are recommended:

+- **Operating System**: Linux or MacOS.

+- **Processor (CPU)**: A modern multi-core processor is recommended to handle the computational demands of verifying ZKVM proofs.

+- **Memory (RAM)**: At least 16 GB of RAM is recommended to ensure smooth operation.

+- **Disk Space**: A minimum of 1 TB of SSD storage is required to manage the blockchain data and logs.
+This allows for adequate storage of historical data and ensures quick data retrieval and processing.

+- **Bandwidth**: A stable internet connection with a minimum of 2 megabytes per second upload and download speed is necessary to handle network communications and data transmission reliably.

+### Hardware Requirements for Running a Full Bitcoin Node
+For the most up-to-date information on running a full Bitcoin Node, please visit [Bitcoin.org](https://bitcoin.org/en/full-node).